deepaksaipendyala/deepaksaipendyala/README.md

 - :smiley: C & Python Developer
 - :blush: I'm interested in collaborating and contributing to open source projects.
 - 👯 I’m also interested in AI & Machine Learning and would like to contribute to this field later in my career.
-- :wink: Aside from programming,  I am an photographer, blogger,etc & Yeah, I love playing listening music, making instrumental music, playing games, watching movies and enjoying with people.
+- :wink: Aside from programming,  I am an Wonderful Cook, photographer, blogger,etc & Yeah, I love playing listening music, making instrumental music, playing games, watching movies and enjoying with people.

 ### Languages & Frameworks. 🚧